Gabriel Koerich Orchestrator

 • The repo is resolved from config.yml or gh repo view

-• Tasks with no_gh or local-only labels are not synced
+• Tasks with no_gh or local-only labels are skipped

 • Agents never call GitHub directly; the orchestrator handles all API calls so it can back off safely